growthbook/growthbook/packages/sdk-react/README.md

 - **Use your existing event tracking** (GA, Segment, Mixpanel, custom)
 - **Adjust variation weights and targeting** without deploying new code

 **Note**: This library is just for running A/B tests in React.
-To analyze results, use the Growth Book App (https://github.com/growthbook/growthbook).
+To analyze results, use the GrowthBook App (https://github.com/growthbook/growthbook).

 ## Community

-Join [our Growth Book Users Slack community](https://join.slack.com/t/growthbookusers/shared_invite/zt-oiq9s1qd-dHHvw4xjpnoRV1QQrq6vUg) if you need help, want to chat, or are thinking of a new feature.
-We're here to help - and to make Growth Book even better.
+Join [our GrowthBook Users Slack community](https://join.slack.com/t/growthbookusers/shared_invite/zt-oiq9s1qd-dHHvw4xjpnoRV1QQrq6vUg) if you need help, want to chat, or are thinking of a new feature.
+We're here to help - and to make GrowthBook even better.

 ## Installation